FixTweet/FxTwitter/README.md

 - Add `d.` before the domain (so, `d.fxtwitter.com`)
 - Add `.mp4` to the end of videos or `.jpg` to the end of images, after the post ID

+## Telegram Instant View (Beta)

+View the full contents of tweets without leaving Telegram or opening a browser!
+We automatically enable instant view in these cases:
+- The domain is i.fxtwitter.com / i.fixupx.com
+- The post contains photos, translations, or is over 280 characters

+In the future we plan to do even more with Instant View such as embedding entire threads.

 Examples from above:

 - `https://d.fxtwitter.com/dangeredwolf/status/1548119328498728960`